-Our global goal is to improve water-use efficiency in high water risk direct agricultural supply chain by 15% by 2025.
+Our strategy to improve this metric: Our global goal is to improve water-use efficiency in high water risk direct agricultural supply chain by 15% by 2025.
 We undertook a study to evaluate our high water risk crops, utilizing UN FAO Cropwat 8 to determine our baseline crop water footprint.
-Baseline data and progress through the 2017 crop year (which ended in 2018 calendar year).
-We calculated water intensity of potatoes as 175 m3 of water per metric ton of potato, an improvement from 182 m3 of water per metric ton of potato since 2015.
+We calculated water intensity of potatoes as 136 m3 of water per metric ton of potato, an improvement from 39 m3 of water per metric ton of potato since 2017, when we last reported this data.
+This has been driven by a number of factors including introducing PepsiCo's "Irrigation Water Efficiency Toolkit," creating a global "irrigation water champions network," improvements to water scheduling practices and technology, optimizing planting windows and shifting to more efficient irrigation technology.
 Our strategy to improve performance against this metric is to work with farmers through various interventions.
 We expect the water intensity to continue to decrease in the future.
 This metric supports our decision making toolkit in terms of gauging where additional work may be required to improve irrigation efficiency such as looking at pivot telemetry, irrigation scheduling etc.